ChristineEC/Lets-Swim/README.md

 The main section of the home page has a background image of sparkling water that covers the entire section.

 ####Footer
-The footer includes the name of the business, city and country location (as the business is home-based--more detailed location to be included on the contact page), contact details, and two hyperlinked social media icons that open in new table, with alt text inviting the user to visit the business on Facebook and Instagram, respectively.
+The footer includes the name of the business, city and country location (as the business is home-based--more detailed location to be included on the contact page), contact details, and two hyperlinked social media icons that open in new table, with aria-labels (for accessibility) inviting the user to visit the business on Facebook and Instagram, respectively.
 The footer has been made responsive using flex properties, and the height is set to auto to enhance responsiveness.